At age 28, I went back to school.

 4. The life experience and perspective advantage

-When I first tried to get my degree, I was not emotionally ready.
+I was not emotionally ready when I first tried to get my degree.
 There is no way around it: I should not have gone to college.

 I was an 18-year-old who’d never left home before and fell into the drinking and partying crowd.
 It wasn’t until I got a little older that I realized how typical this path is for a lot of high school graduates.

-When you’re an adult college student with a little bit of life experience, you aren’t interested in many of the distractions that plague most students.
+When you’re an adult college student withlittle life experience, you aren’t interested in many of the distractions plaguing most students.
 As an 18 year old, I regularly missed class because of a hangover or didn’t study because I wanted to party.
-As a 30-year-old, it would just be weird if I was out drinking with my classmates.
+Also, as a 30-year-old, it would just be weird if I was out drinking with my classmates.

 Your reason for being in school is different than your classmates.
 Many of them are just there because they’re expected to immediately follow high school with college.
 You’re there with a definite purpose.